 Return skillet to high heat and heat until very lightly smoking.
 Add shrimp and cook, stirring frequently, until lightly browned outside with only a faint trace of translucence remaining in the center of each shrimp.
 Transfer shrimp to a plate.

-Add reserved 3 tablespoons bacon fat to the skillet, return to medium-high heat, and heat until shimmering.
+Add reserved 3 tablespoons bacon fat to skillet, return to medium-high heat, and heat until shimmering.
 Add mushrooms and cook, stirring, until mushrooms release their liquid, about 3 minutes; scrape any browned bits from bottom of skillet.
 Continue cooking mushrooms, stirring frequently, until lightly browned, about 6 minutes; if pan becomes too dry, add vegetable oil, 1 tablespoon at a time, to keep it lubricated.
-Stir in shallots, garlic, and cayenne and cook until shallots and garlic are softened, about 2 minutes.
+Stir in shallot, garlic, and cayenne and cook until shallot and garlic are softened, about 2 minutes.

 Spoon grits into bowls and top with shrimp, mushrooms, and their gravy.
-Top with reserved crispy bacon and serve right away.
+Top with reserved crispy bacon and additional herbs for garnish, then serve right away.